creativej/SublimeQuickFileRemove/README.md

-SublimeQuickFileRemove
+Sublime plugin: QuickFileRemove
 ======================

-A quick way to remove the current openned file
+A sublime plugin for removing the current opened file quickly